 We did not have students in the certificate program this year to measure research project and exam performance.
-We had 19 students in Measurement and Evaluation course (the primary feeder course to this certificate) and 9 students (7 majors and 2 non-majors) in Item Response Theory (the most advanced and specialized course) which are the two main courses for the Educational Measurement Graduate Certificate.
-A discussion of the new complication to enrollment and tracking and our plan to address it is presented in the Planned Changes section at the end of the report.
+We had 21 students in Measurement and Evaluation course (the primary feeder course to this certificate) and did not offer Item Response Theory (the most advanced and specialized course for this certificate) in 2017-2018 as it is taught in the spring of odd years.
+These are the two main courses for the Educational Measurement Graduate Certificate.
+We will work on applications for this certificate in the fall of 2018 prior to the IRT course being taught in spring.
+A discussion of last year's new complication to enrollment and tracking and our plan to address it is presented in the Planned Changes section at the end of the report.